9dots/9dots.io-pages-dev/OjYHvD7.md

 views: 0
 published: true
 type: lesson
-title: "Interactive Zine Part 2:  Scratch & Makey Makey"
+title: "Interactive Zine:  Scratch & Makey Makey"
 blurb: "This is a summary with a #tag This is a summary with a #tag This is a summary with a #tag This is a summary with a #tag This is a summary wi"
 org: 9dots
 objective: Objective